PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 `AbstractTensorMap` instances `t` represent linear maps, i.e. homomorphisms in a `𝕜`-linear category, just like matrices.
 To a large extent, they follow the interface of `Matrix` in Julia's `LinearAlgebra` standard library.
-Many methods from `LinearAlgebra` are (re)exported by TensorXD.jl, and can then us be used without `using LinearAlgebra` explicitly.
+Many methods from `LinearAlgebra` are (re)exported by TensorLabXD.jl, and can then us be used without `using LinearAlgebra` explicitly.
 In all of the following methods, the implementation acts directly on the underlying matrix blocks and never needs to perform any basis transforms.